-Thirteen members of the St. John’s University community made their commitment to a life of faith by receiving the Sacraments of Initiation at St. Thomas More Church on Sunday, September 20, an uplifting conclusion to almost a year of study and reflection through the Rite of Christian Initiation of Adults (R.C.I.A.).
-They planned to receive their sacraments this past Easter, but suspension of public gatherings due to the coronavirus pandemic pushed the celebration to the new academic year.
+Thirteen members of the St. John’s University community made their commitment to a life of faith by receiving the Sacraments of Initiation at St. Thomas More Church on Sunday, April 11, an uplifting conclusion to almost a year of study and reflection through the Rite of Christian Initiation of Adults (R.C.I.A.).

 Focusing on prayer, study, and reflection, the R.C.I.A. process welcomes non-Catholics, as well as Catholics who may not have received some of the Sacraments of Initiation (i.e., Baptism, Confirmation, and Eucharist) as children.
-Participants received those sacraments at the student Mass, which was presided by Auxiliary Bishop Octavio Cisneros of the Diocese of Brooklyn.
+Participants received those sacraments at the student Mass, which was presided by Auxiliary Bishop Octavio Cisneros, Diocese of Brooklyn, NY.

-The R.C.I.A. process at St. John’s begins every September and continues through Easter.
-Through collaboration with faculty from the Department of Theology and Religious Studies and the Office of Campus Ministry, students and employees study all aspects of the Catholic faith at weekly gatherings.
-When campuses went remote in March, their formation was continued through Webex meetings.
+The R.C.I.A. process at St. John’s begins every September and continues through the Easter season.
+In collaboration with faculty from the Department of Theology and Religious Studies and the Office of Campus Ministry, students and employees study all aspects of the Catholic faith at weekly gatherings.